Beginners Yoga: 6 week course

 Over the six weeks we will break down the fundamentals of a well-rounded yoga practice: asanas (physical postures) and body alignment, movement and transitions, pranayama (breathing techniques), basic meditation and some philosophy and history of Ashtanga yoga.
 Build strength, flexibility, improve posture, balance and mental focus whilst practising in a relaxed and friendly group setting.
-Upon completion of the course students will have the experience, confidence and knowledge to attend the open level yoga class and start to build a regular yoga practice.
+Upon completion of the course you will have the experience, confidence and knowledge to attend the open level yoga class and start to build a regular yoga practice.

 Course structure: The beginners yoga course is taught in a six week sequence.
 Each class will include a complete basic yoga practice with emphasis on the following:

 Week 1: Introduction to meditation & Sun salutations

 Week 2: Forward bending and seated postures